 - Hourly rate for small tasks: $75-$200/hour

 These are separate from your Squarespace subscription cost.
-The expert's fee covers the design/development work - you still pay Squarespace directly for your website plan.
+The expert's fee covers the design and development work.
+You still pay Squarespace directly for your website plan.

 How to Choose the Right Expert